mckinsey/vizro/vizro-core/docs/pages/user_guides/tabs.md

 1. Insert the [`Tabs`][vizro.models.Tabs] into the `components` argument of the [`Page`][vizro.models.Page]
 2. Insert your [`Containers`][vizro.models.Container] into the `components` argument of the [`Tabs`][vizro.models.Tabs]

+By using the [`Tabs`][vizro.models.Tabs], the following applies:
+- If targets are not specified, [`Filters`][vizro.models.Filter] affect all components on all tabs, i.e., they also filter the components on the non-opened tab
+- The `title` of the outer [`Container`][vizro.models.Container] inserted into `Tabs.components` will be displayed as a tab label, and the title will removed from the `Container`
+- If you want to keep the `Container.title` inside the Tab, you can apply custom CSS
+- If you want a different `Container.title` inside the tab, add a nested [`Container`][vizro.models.Container]

 !!! example "Tabs"
     === "app.py"